7. The Chariot

 Moving with Intention and Leading from Within

-The Chariot as you’ve guessed, is about alignment and if you can get past the overly used modern word, it simply brings us back to balance, introspection and self reflection.
+The Chariot brings us back to balance, introspection and self reflection.
 This archetype asks whether your forward motion is grounded in clarity or just momentum for momentum’s sake.
-When The Chariot appears, especially reversed, it’s a cue to check in with your internal compass.
-Are you pursuing your goals, or someone else’s expectations?
+When The Chariot appears, especially reversed, it’s a cue to check whether you’re pursuing your own goals or peddling someone else’s expectations?
 Are you driving with focus, or trying not to fall behind?
 Movement is only meaningful if it’s going in the right direction.

 Check your coordinates